Never buy a pair of glasses again

 That’s barely enough for one of your five a day!
-But extend that to over a decade, and the average cost of glasses is anything from £1,524 to £3,047 (assuming a yearly inflation rate of 4.5).
+But extend that to over a decade, and the average cost of glasses is anything up to £3,000.

 Of course, this is only a snapshot of what it will really cost you.
 When looked at over the lifetime of a glasses wearer, the numbers can easily get into the ten of thousands of pounds.

-Laser eye treatment, on the other hand, when performed by a leading surgeon using the most advanced technology, costs £4,900 or £184/month.
-That’s just over £6 a day for two years to pay for Laser Eye Surgery. or 69p a day for the rest of your life to cover glasses.
+Laser eye treatment, on the other hand, when performed by a leading surgeon using the most advanced technology, costs far less.

 And that’s only the financial side of things; we haven’t even mentioned the main benefits like the greater quality of vision, fewer restrictions on sports and activities, and immeasurable savings of time and energy.